 Don’t Let Spring Break Break You: Keep the Family Busy with 50+ Things To Do in Champaign-Urbana

-For most school districts (as well as the University of Illinois at Urbana-Champaign), spring break is the week of March 16-20.
-Here are our ideas to help you survive Spring Break!
-Of course, always check our events calendar to see what’s happening as well, it gets updated daily.
+For most school districts, spring break is the week of March 15-19.
+Here are our ideas to help you navigate Spring Break for this special year.
+Of course, always check our events calendar to see what’s happening as well, as it gets updated daily.

-In Urbana, the Spurlock Museum takes you around the world with artifacts from every corner of the globe (closed Monday all day and Tuesday morning, but otherwise open).
-Krannert Art Museum has cancelled events, but as of this writing, will be open.
+On the University of Illinois Campus, the Spurlock Museum takes you around the world with artifacts from every corner of the globe (closed Monday all day and Tuesday morning, but otherwise open).
+Krannert Art Museum is open, with reservations ahead of time required.
 It has everything from masters to modern.
 Both are FREE.